Losant/losant-docs/docs/workflows/custom-nodes.md

 ![Create Custom Node](/images/workflows/custom-nodes-create.png "Create Custom Node")

 If you have an exported Custom Node file, you can also import that Custom Node into your application by clicking the "Import" button and selecting the file.
-Losant has a [library of useful Custom Nodes](https://github.com/Losant/workflow-node-catalog) available on GitHub.
+Losant has a [catalog of useful Custom Nodes](https://github.com/Losant/workflow-node-catalog) available on GitHub.

 ## Configuration